doeixd/Open-Commerce-Standard/README.md

 ## Introduction

 The Open Commerce Standard (OCS) is an open, extensible API specification for digital commerce, enabling universal clients to interact with any compliant server—from simple product catalogs to complex e-commerce platforms.
 By leveraging HTTP semantics, capability discovery, and structured metadata, OCS supports physical goods, digital services, and in-store pickup while prioritizing implementer freedom.
-It integrates web3-native payments via the x402 Protocol for instant, low-fee blockchain transactions.
+It integrates the powerful and extensible x402 Protocol for payments.
+This allows OCS to function as a unified payment gateway, supporting both web3-native assets (like USDC for instant, low-fee blockchain transactions) and traditional fiat currencies (via providers like Stripe and PayPal) through a single, elegant, and stateless API flow.

 ## Overview & Common Questions